 We have a self-contained nursery building at the rear of the school with full disabled access and facilities and a coded security entry system.
 There are toilets, a kitchen, an office and a lobby as well as the main classroom.
 This large, light space is kept at a constant temperature through heating and air conditioning and it’s divided into stimulating learning zones with a SmartBoard in the carpet area.
 Our enclosed garden is huge and is surrounded by fields.
 We have a lot of outdoor play equipment, including a large sandpit as well as a bug hotel, planters and other features to encourage the children to engage with nature.
 We have a canopy area to enable us to play outside in all weather conditions.

 Dressing for Nursery

-We encourage our nursery children to wear the Woodside school sweatshirt/cardigan with a yellow polo top and grey trousers/skirt/dress – it is a working uniform for our practical curriculum.
+We encourage our nursery children to wear the Woodside school sweatshirt/cardigan with a white polo top and grey trousers/skirt/dress – it is a working uniform for our practical curriculum.
 It is great if they wear clothes and shoes that they can manage themselves.
 They do not need a book bag or PE kit but we do request that children bring a pair of wellington boots to keep at nursery and wear coats, gloves, sun hats etc. as appropriate.